Krishnamohan-Yerrabilli/Rancher-Deep-Dive/1-Intro-to-Rancher-and-Kubernetes/README.md

 # Comparing Kubernetes to Docker Swarm and OpenShift

-Kubernetes is an open-source `container orchestration` system that can be used to automate the `deployment`, `scaling`, and `management of containerized applications`.
+- Kubernetes is an open-source `container orchestration` system that can be used to automate the `deployment`, `scaling`, and `management of containerized applications`.
 It is considered to be the most `feature-rich` and mature of the three options and is widely used in production  environments.

+- Docker Swarm is a `native` clustering and `orchestration` solution for Docker containers.
+It is simpler to set up and use than `Kubernetes`, but it also has fewer features.
+It is often used in `development` and `testing environments`, or in cases where a simpler orchestration solution is needed.